-A third group of commenters argued that, if the Commission were determined to use the subject line in its criteria, it must look at whether the primarv purpose of the subject line is commercial.72 Some commenters in this group argued that this criterion should not look at whether a recipient reasonably interpreting the subject line "would likely conclude that the message contains the commercial advertisement or promotion of a commercial product or service," but should instead look at whether such recipient would likely conclude that the primary purpose of the message is commercial.73 Given the limited space with which e-mail senders operate in the subject line, the Commission believes it is reasonable and practical for the criterion to consider whether a recipient reasonably interpreting the subject line would likely conclude that the message contains commercial content, not whether he or she would likely draw any conclusions about the message's primary purpose.
-It would be unworkable to adopt a test that required e-mail senders to weigh the relative importance of a subject line's different references.
+CAN-SPAM mandates honest subject lines, then it is proper - and efficient - to conclude that one way to determine the primary purpose of an email message is by looking at the subject line.
+A third group of commenters argued that, if the Commission were determined to use the subject line in its criteria, it must look at whether the primary purpose of the subject line is commercial.
+Some commenters in this group argued that this criterion should not look at whether a recipient reasonably interpreting the subject line "would likely conclude that the message contains the commercial advertisement or promotion of a commercial product or service," but should instead look at whether such recipient would likely conclude that the primary purpose of the message is commercial.
+Given the limited space with which email senders operate in the subject line, the Commission believes it is reasonable and practical for the criterion to consider whether a recipient reasonably interpreting the subject line would likely conclude that the message contains commercial content, not whether he or she would likely draw any conclusions about the message's primary purpose.
+It would be unworkable to adopt a test that required email senders to weigh the relative importance of a subject line's different references.
 As explained above, CAN-SPAM ensures that the subject line is a non-deceptive, reliable indicator of an email message's content.
-If an e-mail sender wants to send a message that will be treated under CAN-SPAM as a transactional or relationship message, the subject line criterion provides a roadmap to arrive at that result (i.e., place only references to transactional or relationship content in the subject line).
-The same is true of the "placement" criterion discussed immediately below.
-Before e-mail senders initiate any message, they can know-and controlhow their message will be regulated.
+If an email sender wants to send a message that will be treated under CAN-SPAM as a transactional or relationship message, the subject line criterion provides a roadmap to arrive at that result (i.e., place only references to transactional or relationship content in the subject line).
+The same is true of the "placement" criterion discussed &lt;sup>72See Associations; CBA; Experian; PMA; Wells Fargo. &lt;sup>73See BofA; Mastercard; NBC.

-A fourth group of commenters claimed the subject line is not a reliable indicator because Internet service providers, by limiting the length of the subject line actually presented to a recipient, may alter how a subject line appears on a recipient's computer in a manner that is beyond the sender's control.74 These commenters were concerned that, due to such alteration. a recipient could conclude that the subject line of an e-mail message indicated that the message contained commercial content when the subject line did not so indicate when it left the sender's computer.
+immediately below.
+Before email senders initiate any message, they can know - and control - how their message will be regulated.
+A fourth group of commenters claimed the subject line is not a reliable indicator because Internet service providers, by limiting the length of the subject line actually presented to a recipient, may alter how a subject line appears on a recipient's computer in a manner that is beyond the sender's control.
+These commenters were concerned that, due to such alteration, a recipient could conclude that the subject line of an email message indicated that the message contained commercial content when the subject line did not so indicate when it left the sender's computer.
 According to the subject line criterion, that conclusion would mean that a dual-purpose message has a commercial primary purpose.
 These commenters submitted nothing that shows that, when a subject line refers initially to transactional or relationship content, the subject line could appear to refer to commercial content because of subsequent alteration by a recipient's Internet service provider.
-Although it may be possible for a subject line to be cut short because of the recipient's e-mail program, it is unlikely that this would change a subject line from referring to transactional or relationship content to referring to commercial content.75 Moreover, one of the commenters raising this objection acknowledged that senders already take into account ISPs' subject line character limitations.76 Thus, the Commission has determined not to change the subject line criterion.77
+Although it may be possible for a subject line to be cut short because of the recipient's email program, it is unlikely that this would change a subject line from referring to transactional or relationship content to referring to commercial content.
+Moreover, one of the commenters raising this objection acknowledged that senders already take into &lt;sup>74See DoubleClick; ESPC; TRUSTe.